Signs of depression

 - I'll help you get to the root of your depression.
 We'll figure out why you feel the way you feel.

-I will typically use Brainspotting, IFS, and mindfulness to address depression.
+I will typically use Brainspotting, IFS, and mindfulness to address depression:

 Brainspotting: